srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 1. Install & configure git
 2. Install Java 21
 4. Generate ssh-key into ~/.ssh/
-   - Alternative: just use https (in preparation)
+   - Alternative: use https instead of ssh (in preparation)

 ## Regular task: Local machine: preparation steps
 1. Have an environment-variable CODE_HOME and KEYCLOAK_LOCAL_DIR in place